openflighthpc/concertim-ansible-playbook/production/README.md

 Some concertim services are exposed to the host network.
-The [etc/globals.yaml](etc/globals.yaml) file can be used to configure which host ports and interfaces are bound to.
+The [etc/globals.yaml](etc/globals.yaml) file can be used to configure which host interfaces and ports they are bound to.
 The default settings should work but may not be suitable for your needs.
+You can change these setting by editing the `etc/globals.yaml` file.

 ```bash
 cd /opt/concertim/ansible-playbook